Git information is in a separate document.

 files with your commit, to avoid bad merge-cases.

 We use Fake and Paket.
-You have to run build.cmd
+Before opening the solutions, you have to run build.cmd

 on Windows (or sh ./build.sh